pkoltermann/timecop-bundle/README.md

 This is a very tiny symfony (2&3) bundle that simplifies usage of [php-timecop](https://github.com/hnw/php-timecop).
 To use this extension you need a php server with configured `timecop.so` extension.
 In case of troubles with compilation I can provide some extra instructions.

+## Warning!

+**Using this extension same as [php-timecop](https://github.com/hnw/php-timecop) alone can be very dangerous especially on production environment.
+Use it wisely.**

 ## Installation

 ```bash